smartcontractkit/chainlink-polkadot/docs/ARCHITECTURE.md

 * Parity: write a reusable pallet-chainlink allowin 3rd party users to interact with Chainlink
 * Chainlink: write necessary components (External Initiator, ..) so that Chainlink nodes pick those events then write back a substrate transaction with the associated result

+More details can be found in the relevant Github issues.

-Estimated delivery: January 3rd 2020
+Estimated delivery: January 10 2020

-## Questions

-How will the data be encapsulated in the OracleEvent?
-If in `CBOR`, a no_std Rust library will have to be written.

 # Second step: as a separate module, no token involved, Ethereum feature parity